 All of our Urban Outfitters, Anthropologie, Free People and Terrain stores are leased, well maintained and in good operating condition.
 Our retail stores are typically leased for a term of ten years with renewal options for an additional five to ten years.
-Total estimated selling square feet for stores open, under lease at January 31, 2010, by Urban Outfitters, Anthropologie, Free People and Terrain was approximately 1,234,000, 1,000,000, 47,000 and 20,000, respectively.
-Terrain also utilizes two acres of outdoor space to sell seasonal, live plants, accessories and outdoor furniture.
-The average store selling square feet is approximately 9,000 for Urban Outfitters, 7,400 for Anthropologie and 1,400 for Free People.
+Total estimated selling square feet for stores open, under lease as of January 31, 2011, by Urban Outfitters, Anthropologie, Free People and Terrain was approximately 1,621,000, 1,124,000, 58,000 and 20,000, respectively.
+Terrain also utilizes two acress of outdoor space to sell seasonal, live plants, accessories and outdoor furniture.
+The average store selling square feet is approximately 9,200 for Urban Outfitters, 7,300 for Anthropologie and 1,400 for Free People.
 Selling square feet can sometimes change due to floor moves, use of staircases, cash register configuration and other factors.

-The following table shows the location of each of our existing retail stores, as of January 31, 2010:
+The following table shows the location of each of our existing retail stores, as of January 31, 2011: